Government takes post-qualification admissions off the table

 Ms Donelan said that potential age limits to the entitlement would also be explored.

-Asked about whether minimum entry requirements would bar some students without GCSE English and maths passes from university, Ms Donelan said the consultation was a “discussion stage and its not about barring anybody from higher education”.
+Asked about whether minimum entry requirements would bar some students without GCSE English and maths passes from university, Ms Donelan said the consultation was at a “discussion stage and it’s not about barring anybody from higher education”.

-“In fact what we want to do is enhance those second chance opportunities like foundation years and ensure that everybody that is thinking about higher education isn’t pushed into it before they are ready,” she said.
+“In fact, what we want to do is enhance those second chance opportunities like foundation years and ensure that everybody who is thinking about higher education isn’t pushed into it before they are ready,” she said.

 She added that those from disadvantaged backgrounds were twice as likely to drop out of courses than their peers.